Acertig/kitsune/README.md

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)
+# Kitsune

-# Kitsune: An asynchronous nhentai.net API wrapper and scraper
+An asynchronous nhentai.net API wrapper and scraper

 Only contributions I allow will be accepted.
 This will be worked on only in my free time.